Z class Melbourne tram

-The Z-class are single-unit bogie trams that operate on the Melbourne tram network.
-Between 1975 and 1983, 230 trams spanning three sub-classes were built by Comeng, Dandenong.
+The Z class are single-unit bogie trams that operate on the Melbourne tram network.
+Between 1975 and 1983, 230 trams spanning three sub-classes were built by Comeng, in Dandenong.
 The design was based on two similar Gothenburg tram models, and a prototype built by the Melbourne & Metropolitan Tramways Board.
-While the Z1 and Z2-class trams were very similar, the Z3-class had significant design changes.
+While the Z1 and Z2 class trams were very similar, the Z3 class had significant design changes.

 Since introduction they have had a variety of liveries, and modifications.
-The Z1 and Z2-class trams have been retired, with 86 Z3-class trams remaining in service.
+The Z1 and Z2 class trams have been retired, with 86 Z3 class trams remaining in service.

 History

 When Melbourne & Metropolitan Tramways Board (MMTB) staff were sent to Europe in 1965 to investigate other tramway operations, they took interest in Swedish trams, and upon return in 1966 drew up specifications, and had a timber mockup built.
 This mockup was to be the basis for a new tram design for Melbourne.
 The MMTB approved of the design, and in 1972 requested a prototype be constructed, the result was PCC 1041 being built at Preston Workshops.
 It was 'European in appearance' and utilised some components bought new, and many recycled from an earlier prototype tram, PCC 980.
-Prototype PCC 1041 became the basis of the Z-class trams, influenced by the M28 design running in Gothenburg, Sweden.
+Prototype PCC 1041 became the basis of the Z class trams, influenced by the M28 design running in Gothenburg, Sweden.
 PCC 1041 was to be launched by Premier Rupert Hamer on 26 August 1973, but the tram failed at the launch in front of the media.
 Due to constant electrical failures, PCC 1041 was infrequently used and was out of service between April 1975 and October 1976.
 PCC 1041 was finally withdrawn in 1984.

-Despite the failure of PCC 1041, 100 Z1-class trams were ordered.
-Between 1974 and 1983, a total of 230 Z1 to Z3-class trams were built by Comeng at Dandenong.
+Despite the failure of PCC 1041, 100 Z1 class trams were ordered.
+Between 1974 and 1983, a total of 230 Z1 to Z3 class trams were built by Comeng at Dandenong.